itzchirag00/ecommerce-sales-customer-analytics/README.md

 Open the Excel workbook to explore the KPI dashboard and visualizations.

 ---
+# Business Insights & Recommendations

+## Key Insights

+1. Sports was the highest-performing category, generating ₹397,680 and contributing 36.27% of total revenue.

+2. Sports and Electronics together contributed 62.56% of total revenue, making them the primary revenue-driving categories.

+3. North was the strongest region, generating ₹349,012.50 and accounting for 31.83% of revenue.

+4. May recorded the highest monthly revenue at ₹176,230, while February recorded the lowest at ₹93,152.50.

+5. Monthly revenue showed significant variation, including a 33.45% decline in February followed by a 31.93% increase in March.

+6. Running Shoes was the top revenue-generating product, generating ₹303,810.

+7. 95% of customers were classified as repeat customers, indicating strong customer retention within the dataset.

+8. Repeat customers had an average spend of ₹11,441.26, compared with ₹1,927 for one-time customers.

+## Recommendations

+- Increase inventory and promotional focus on high-performing Sports products.
+- Develop cross-category bundles around Sports and Electronics.
+- Maintain strong inventory availability in the North region.
+- Analyze successful May strategies and replicate them during weaker months.
+- Monitor monthly revenue trends to identify performance drops early.
+- Use Running Shoes as a flagship product for promotions and cross-selling.
+- Strengthen loyalty programs to retain repeat customers.
+- Use personalized offers to increase customer lifetime value.

 # 📚 Key Learning Outcomes

 Through this project, I gained hands-on experience in: